wkumari/draft-vandergaast-edns-client-subnet/README.md

    [RFC Editor: Please remove this note prior to publication ]

    This informational document describes an existing, implemented and deployed system.
-It was originally going ot be an Experimental document, but is now detailing a deployed system.
+It was originally going to be an Experimental document, but is now detailing a deployed system.

-   [TODO(WK): Remove?
-Don't really want to throw away the experimant text, feelslike a waste. ] Details on how the experiment would have been carried out can be found in Section 13.

 Status of This Memo